CarbonPackages/Carbon.Pipeline/Readme.md

 }
 ```

-If you choose to order your Packages in DistributionPackages in sub-folders, you can add this setting to ensure the paths are correctly rewritten:
+If you choose to order your Packages in DistributionPackages in subfolders, you can add this setting to ensure the paths are correctly rewritten:
 ```
 postcssOptions:
   additionalPackagePathPrefixes: